Water supply and sanitation in sub-Saharan Africa: Urban areas

 The utilities never reach all households in their territory.
 The share of unconnected urban households fluctuates from over 80% in poor countries like Uganda, Mozambique, Rwanda, Nigeria, and Madagascar, to 21% in Namibia and 12% in South Africa.

 Some African utilities are in charge of water supply only, while others are in charge of sanitation as well.
 Some national water utilities, especially in Francophone Africa, also provide electricity.
 This is the case in Gabon, Mauritania and Rwanda, among others.

-Since fast demographic growth reveals itself in expanding peri-urban areas and slum areas - rarely served by water networks or sewers – the share of the urban households connected to piped water has been steadily decreasing from 50% in 1990 to 39% in 2005.
-The unconnected households need to rely on alternatives –formal or informal– such as: shared standpipes or boreholes, water tankers and household resellers.
-Usually, standpipes are the main source of water for unconnected urban households.
+Rapid urbanization and demographic growth in Sub-Saharan Africa have exacerbated challenges in providing piped water access, particularly in peri-urban and slum areas.
+Recent data from UNICEF (2023) indicates that while urban access to improved water sources has grown overall, the share of urban households connected to piped water continues to decline in sub-Saharan Africa.
+These households increasingly rely on alternative water sources such as shared standpipes, boreholes, and water vendors, which often lack reliability and affordability.
+The disparity between rural and urban water access persists, with urban households better served overall but still facing significant barriers to equitable and sustainable water service.

 Rural areas

 The responsibility for water supply and sanitation in rural areas has in most countries been decentralised to the municipalities: they determine the water and sanitation needs and plan the infrastructure, in line with the national water laws.
 Various central governments have created a national social fund (supported by donors) from which the municipalities can draw money to finance rural water supply and sanitation infrastructure.
 Although the municipalities usually own the infrastructure, they rarely provide the service.
 This it is rather delegated to community-led organisations or local private companies.
 Studies by the World Bank and others suggest the need for more attention to private sector operation of all types of rural water supplies.

 In Kenya, Tanzania and South Africa, utilities provide services to rural dwellers as well, although this does not preclude the coexistence of different arrangements for the rural space in those countries.
 In Rwanda local private operators are common in rural areas.
 Most countries in the region take on an active role in building infrastructure (mostly boreholes).
 Other countries are trying different approaches, such as self-supply of water and sanitation, where most of the investment costs for simple systems are born by the users.
 Self-supply is currently part of National Policies in Ethiopia and has been implemented at scale in Zimbabwe in the past.

+Local revenue generation underpins delivery of drinking water services in rural Africa yet is threatened by seasonal rainfall and water usage patterns.
+There is evidence that intra-seasonal rainfall analysis can enhance rural piped water revenue planning by offering localised insight into water demand dynamics and revealing where climate variability may increase dependence on reliable services.
+There is a seasonal threat to rural piped water revenue in for example Ghana, Rwanda, and Uganda.
+It appears to decrease with frequency of dry intervals during the wet season, which is a metric of rainfall variability.